 - 1 (15 oz.) can kidney beans, drained and rinsed

 - 2 (14 oz.) cans diced tomatoes, not drained (fire-roasted is a great variety for chili)

-- diced avocado, thinly sliced scallions, freshly chopped cilantro, shredded cheese, or crumbled cojita or feta cheese
+- Optional for garnish: diced avocado, guacamole, thinly sliced scallions, freshly chopped cilantro, tortilla strips, shredded cheese, or crumbled cojita or feta cheese

-- Heat olive oil over med-high heat in a large stock pot.
+Heat olive oil (or using cooking spray) over med-high heat in a large stock pot.

-- Sauté onion, bell pepper and for about 5 minutes and until soft.
+Sauté onion, bell pepper and butternut squash for about several minutes and until onion and bell pepper are soft.
 Add garlic and sauté another couple of minutes.

 - Stir in seasonings and add beans, tomatoes and broth.
 Combine all ingredients and bring chili to a boil.